abhidj0090/calcomp/exampleSite/content/english/blog/who-dominates-the-stage-of-the-world.md

 Men and Women are biologically different, It's alright if a man can not control his sexual desires.
 But a woman should not try to match herself with a man ever.

 In this tussle between what is right and what is wrong innocent girls loose their lives.
 We come across incidents such as Nirbhay, Unnao, Hathras almost everyday and the list, yes, the list goes on and on like a tunnel without an end.
-A chilling remainder of a society paralyzed by patriarchal mindset
+A chilling remainder of a society paralyzed by a patriarchal mindset.

 My family has a history of writing.Writing to express their views, opinions, facts.
 I grew up seeing both my parents writing something or the other.
 I wrote my first after a personal loss at the age of eight.
 Since then, I knew that writing is my tool of expressing what I feel in the world.
 Hence, I write this piece with a hope that equality someday prevails, if that makes me Utopian?
 So, be it.